logsem/clutch/README.md

 - the probabilistic update modality is defined in `theories/coneris/wp_update.v` under the name `state_update`
 - `theories/coneris/primitive_laws.v` contains simple stepping rules, such as reading from a location
 - `theories/coneris/error_rules.v` contains more complex rules that involve error credits.
 For example, the rule `HT-RAND-EXP` from the paper is proven via the lemma `wp_couple_rand_adv_comp`.
-- a relatively detailed summary of the examples in the Coneris repository can be found in [theories/coneris/README.md](theories/coneris/README.md).

 ## Building the development